Applying to grad school

 strength of the recommendation letters

 This is perhaps the most important.
 Do the letters give concrete accomplishments, or speak in generalities?
 Are there problems when reading between the lines?
 Has the letter writer been forthright about weaknesses in candidates before, or does the letter writer have relatively low credibility?
-See my advice on requesting a letter of recommendation and on writing a recommeendation.
+See my advice on requesting a letter of recommendation and on writing a recommendation.

 personal statement